Skip to main content

 The applied structural drying market in Alaska

 Alaska's tightly sealed, well-insulated homes are built to fight the cold, which means water intrusion from burst pipes or ice dams can stay trapped in wall cavities and subfloors where it feeds rot and mold.
-Proper structural drying is essential after the state's frequent freeze-related losses, and the dry interior winter air can both help and complicate drying plans, making trained ASD technicians valuable.
+Proper structural drying is essential after the state's frequent freeze-related losses, and the dry interior winter air can both help and complicate drying plans, making trained structural drying technicians valuable.

 Earning potential